oclif/oclif.github.io/docs/features.md

 ### Super Speed

 The overhead for running an oclif CLI command is almost nothing.
-[It requires very few dependencies](https://www.npmjs.com/package/@oclif/command?activeTab=dependencies).
+[It requires very few dependencies](https://www.npmjs.com/package/@oclif/command?activeTab=dependencies) (only 35 dependencies in a minimal setup—including all transitive dependencies).
 Also, only the command to be executed will be required with node.
 So large CLIs with many commands will load just as fast as a small one with a single command.

 ### CLI Generator